Our past is behind us. Fri 01 July 2022

 What does 'Vitruvian' mean?

-There's an official answer: The Significance of Leonardo da Vinci’s Famous “Vitruvian Man” Drawing says it means 'after Vitruvius' or 'as per Vitruvius'.
+There's an official answer: The Significance of Leonardo da Vinci’s Famous “Vitruvian Man” Drawing, which says Vitruvian means 'after Vitruvius' or 'as per Vitruvius'.

-But you only need to read about Vitruvius's first translator Cesare di Lorenzo Cesariano to suspect that Vitruvius is probably a misdirection.
+But you only need to read about Vitruvius' first translator - Cesare di Lorenzo Cesariano - to suspect that Vitruvius is probably a misdirection.

-A viable alternative explanation is that 'Vitruvian' means 'In Vitro'.
+A viable alternative explanation is that 'Vitruvian' means 'From Vitro'.
+As in 'In Vitro'.

 As in 'Test Tube Man'.